Skip to main content

 • Many research studies — even Meta’s internal studies — have linked Instagram use to eating disorders.

 • Those who have suffered from problematic Instagram use have options for legal help.
-Personal injury lawsuits are already pending against Meta for mental health problems.
+Thousands of personal injury and public nuisance lawsuits are already pending against Meta for mental health problems, with some reaching verdicts or settlements.

 Why is there an Instagram eating disorder lawsuit?

-People are filing lawsuits against Instagram and Meta, its parent company, because of alleged mental health issues from using the social media platform.
+People are filing lawsuits against Instagram and Meta, its parent company, because of alleged mental health issues stemming from problematic platform use.
 Studies and internal documentation from Meta show that the company is aware of these effects.

 Meta claims that it tries to prevent these issues by not promoting anorexia and bulimia related content to teens.
 However, the content on Instagram is not the biggest issue.
 Instagram itself has been shown to foster problematic use in younger people.
-Eating disorders can be an unfortunate outcome of Instagram use.
+Mental health impacts can be an unfortunate outcome of Instagram use.

 For young users, this can shake developing senses of self and lead to self-harming behavior, like an eating disorder.